GoogleChrome/developer.chrome.com/site/en/blog/chrome-54-deprecations/index.md

 ## Disable navigations in the unload handler

-**TL;DR:** All cross-origin navigations will be disallowed in `window.onunload` event handlers to bring Chrome inline with the HTML spec as well as Firefox and Safari.
+**Summary:** All cross-origin navigations will be disallowed in `window.onunload` event handlers to bring Chrome inline with the HTML spec as well as Firefox and Safari.

 [Intent to Remove](https://groups.google.com/a/chromium.org/d/topic/blink-dev/VfItzNe3WO0/discussion) &#124;
 [Chromestatus Tracker](https://www.chromestatus.com/feature/5655310928707584) &#124;